A Different World: Why We Owe The Cosby Accusers An Apology

 When I asked whether most people she met in public responded in that way, she admitted, “There is a positive side too.
 A woman walked up to me while I was standing in line at the airport, and she said, ‘You go and get that bastard!’ and I was truly grateful for the support.
 I really needed to hear that at the time.
 When I saw how angry she was, it helped me get closer to my own.

 “I didn’t always feel angry, by the way; it’s interesting to me that anger comes up now after all these years have passed.
 After it happened, I’m sure there was some anger, but what I most remember feeling at the time was shame.
 In fact, that’s pretty much all I felt.
 I would ask myself: how could I be so stupid and allow this to happen to me, what had I done to be in this situation, why didn’t I know better?
 It seems like a cliche, but I guess it’s a cliché because it’s true: I felt humiliated and embarrassed, and like it was all my fault.
 That feeling lasted for years, I know for some it never goes away.
-After years of talking about it and healing, I’m starting to feel really angry at what he did.
+After all this time trying to heal, I’m starting to feel really angry at what he did.
 And I think that’s a good thing, don’t you?”

 We ended our conversation with the intention to speak again one day, and I told her how much I admired her courage in coming forward.
 I think one of the reasons we, as a society, reacted to Harvey Weinstein as we did, and why he was shut down so quickly when the allegations surfaced against him, was because of the visibility and tenacity of Bill Cosby’s accusers.
 At least part of it has to do with the sheer, unprecedented power of their numbers.
 To my knowledge, there has never been a group of women this large to come forward publicly about sexual assault in U.S. history.